 Take a look at that first paragraph and think about how much anxiety those dogs must have been feeling.
 I could have saved both dogs from all of this, and here’s how.

 Next, I would create a “clicker dog.”
 This is a dog that understands that the sound of the clicker is the promise of a reinforcement, and that the click happened because of his behavior.
 In essence, the dog has learned that he can make me pay him by offering me behaviors he knows I like.
 This gives the dog power!
-It is the biggest piece of what I did not know how to give both of these dogs.
+It is the most significant piece of what I did not know how to provide both of these dogs.
 Armani was B/C too.

-I would have worked with these dogs separately until they were solid on what the click meant.
-Then, if working with them together helped to build their relationship I would train with them together.
-If training with them together created confusion, or competition, I would go back to training separately.
+I would have worked with these dogs separately until they understood what the click meant.
+Then, if working with them together helped to build their relationship, I would train with them together.
+If training with them together created confusion or competition, I would go back to training separately.

-In the second video I click Rosie for behaviors she has just learned that I like.
-Watch her closely and you’ll see when she begins to get a glimmer of her understanding that she can make me do things.
+In the second video, I click Rosie for behaviors she has just learned that I like.
+Watch her closely, and you’ll see when she begins to get a glimmer of understanding that she can make me do things.
 Power!
 Yea pup!

 Here is where I come back to most of the training choices listed in paragraph #2, with a couple of changes.
-I would first feed Rosie far enough away from Armani that she wasn’t triggered by him.
-I would C/T for eye contact, calm behavior, for looking at her bowl, and of course for eating.
-These are all shaping points towards the finished behavior of calmly eating out of her own bowl.
+I would first feed Rosie far enough away from Armani that he didn’t trigger her.
+I would C/T for eye contact, calm behavior, for looking at her bowl, and of course, for eating.
+These are all shaping points toward the finished behavior of calmly eating out of her own bowl.
 All treats delivery would be a treat at a time, tossed in her bowl rather than being fed out of my hand.
-I am using these pieces of the finished behavior to build to my goal of a dog who will calmly eat her dinner.
+I am using these pieces of the finished behavior to build my goal of a dog who will calmly eat her dinner.
 This works!
 Shaping is powerful stuff!

-After she finished dinner, I would pick up the bowl, and probably just set it behind me in the chair I would continue to C/T for a few more behaviors.
+After she finished dinner, I would pick up the bowl and probably just set it behind me in the chair.
+I would continue to C/T for a few more behaviors.
 I would do this for Armani too.
-He would come join us on his own, or we would go to him.
-The reason for this is to teach the dog that there is reinforcement following a meal.
+He would come to join us on his own, or we would go to him.
+This is to teach the dog that there is reinforcement following a meal.